voideditor/void/VOID_CODEBASE_GUIDE.md

 ### Void Settings Inner Workings
 We have a service `voidSettingsService` that stores all your Void settings (providers, models, global Void settings, etc).
-Imagine this as an implicit dependency on this for any of the other core Void services:
+Imagine this as an implicit dependency for any of the core Void services:

 <div align="center">
 	<img width="800" src="https://github.com/user-attachments/assets/9f3cb68c-a61b-4810-8429-bb90b992b3fa">